The Golden Grizzlies finish the season with a 10-7-3

 Oakland wins against IUPUI 2-0 at the OU Soccer Field on November 5.

-Eric Pogue recently concluded his fifth season as the head coach at Oakland.
-In 2013, Pogue led Oakland into its first season in the Horizon League to a 4-2-1 record, hosted OU's first-ever Horizon League game on Sept.
+Eric Pogue recently concluded his sixth season as the head coach at Oakland.
+The 2014 season was a banner year for Coach Pogue as he led the Golden Grizzlies to a 2-0 victory over No. 24 Kentucky in the opening round of the NCAA Tournament, the first win in the NCAA College Cup since 2007, before falling to No. 3 seed Michigan State, 1-0, in the second round.
+Oakland captured its first-ever Horizon League regular season crown with an undefeated 5-0-3 record, the first undefeated league season since 2009, and won its first-ever Horizon League Tournament Championship on Nov.
+15, 2-1, against Wright State at the Oakland Soccer Field.
+It was the first time since 2007 Oakland won both the regular season and tournament titles in the same year.
+Coach Pogue was named the 2014 Horizon League Coach of the Year, his third conference coach of the year honor in six season at the helm.
+In 2013, Pogue led Oakland into its first season in the Horizon League to a 4-2-1 record, hosted Oakland's first-ever Horizon League game on Sept.
 6 against Valparaiso and won its first league game on Sept.
 28 at Cleveland State.
 Pogue led the 2012 Golden Grizzlies to a regular season league title and was named Summit League Coach of the Year for the second time in his career.

-As the head coach at OU, Pogue has about 70 percent of his league matches, with a 20-7-6 record in both Horizon League and Summit League play.
-He has won two regular season titles and one league tournament championship.
-The Golden Grizzlies have an overall record of 40-42-13 under his direction, while playing one of the toughest non-conference schedule in the countries.
+As the head coach at OU, Pogue has won over 70 percent of his league matches, with a 25-7-9 record in both Horizon League and Summit League play.
+He has won three regular season titles and two league tournament championships.
+The Golden Grizzlies have an overall record of 50-49-16 under his direction, while playing one of the toughest non-conference schedule in the countries.

 In the 2010, the Golden Grizzlies won The Summit League Tournament and advance to the NCAA Tournament.
 It was the third Summit League Tournament title in OU program history and the first under Pogue's direction.